GAW Industrieholding is a medium-sized industrial group with a focus on industrial leadership and the long-term development of its group companies.

 The GAW Group is a group of technology companies operating worldwide focussing on paper-, plastics industry and automation.

-The 600 employees of the GAW Group can draw on more than six decades of experience in industrial plant construction, mechanical engineering, industrial services and automation.
+The 600 employees of the GAW Group can draw on more than seven decades of experience in industrial plant construction, mechanical engineering, industrial services and automation.

 As a worldwide operating company network for industrial plant and mechanical engineering construction, GAW Group offers innovative and customized designed complete solutions all from one hand.
 The grouping of resources in the company network creates valuable synergies, for the advantage of our customers.